Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 Think of Certification as the First Big Step Toward Becoming a Licensed Substance Use Disorder Counselor

-Because qualifying for a license often involves earning a degree and a considerable amount of field experience, it can take years to complete the process.
-Certification will get you out into the field gaining valuable experience much quicker as you work to fulfill the requirements for licensure.
+Suppose you plan to run your own practice, perform the full scope of clinical duties, or qualify for supervisor-level credentials.
+In that case, earning a substance abuse counselor license is definitely in your future.
+Because qualifying for a license often requires earning a degree and substantial field experience, it can take years to complete the process.
+Certification will get you out into the field, helping you gain valuable experience much more quickly as you work to fulfill the requirements for licensure.
 This is by design and simply part of the process in many states.
+By the time you qualify for licensure, you’ll be an advanced practitioner in your role as a substance abuse counselor and able to understand and treat co-occurring mental health disorders.Essential Points For States Where Credentialing is Handled Only Through Non-Government Professional Associations

-If your state government doesn’t offer licensure in substance abuse counseling, then there’s no way to become licensed and there’s nothing more to think about in that regard.
+If your state government doesn’t offer licensure in substance abuse counseling, then there’s no way to become licensed, and there’s nothing more to think about in that regard.

 Even in the absence of a state regulatory board to enforce professional standards for substance abuse counselors, employers still need to hire counselors with specific skills.
 They want counselors who can: